ariary/quicli/README.md

 Usage: SayToTheWorld [flags]
 Description: Say Hello... or not

---count -c      How many times I will say it
+--count -c      how many times I will say it
---say   -s      Say something
+--say   -s      say something
---world -w      to the world
+--world -w      announce it to the world
 ```

 ### Use flags value in code